 PRAYER – Grant Almighty Father, that when Christ comes again, we may go out to meet Him,bearing the harvest of good works, achieved by Your grace.
 We pray that He will receive us int6o the company of the Saints and call us into the Kingdom of Heaven.
 And may His Mother and ours, the most pure Virgin Mary be our intercessor and advocate.
 We make our prayer through Christ our Lord, in the unity of the Holy Spirit, God forever, amen.

-Posted in ARMOUR of CHRIST, CHRIST the PHYSICIAN, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, JUNE-THE SACRED HEART, QUOTES for CHRIST, QUOTES on SIN, QUOTES on the CROSS of CHRIST, QUOTES on TRUST in GOD, SACRED HEART QUOTES, SACRED HEART REFLECTIONS, The HOLY CROSS, The HOLY EUCHARIST, The LAMB of GOD, The WORD, THOMAS a KEMPIS
+Posted in CHRIST the PHYSICIAN, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, JUNE-THE SACRED HEART, QUOTES for CHRIST, QUOTES on SIN, QUOTES on the CROSS of CHRIST, QUOTES on TRUST and complete CONFIDENCE in GOD, SACRED HEART QUOTES, SACRED HEART REFLECTIONS, SOLDIERS/ARMOUR of CHRIST, The HOLY CROSS, The HOLY EUCHARIST / The HOLY MASS, The LAMB of GOD, The WORD, Thomas a Kempis

 “And all that were sick He healed”